 SA5 thanks SA2 for their LS.

-There is currently no work item for MINT in SA5, there have been work on roaming using home routed and there is a work item on roaming using local breakout.
+There is currently no work item for MINT in SA5.
+Charging for roaming using home routed is already specified by SA5 and for roaming using local breakout there is an ongoing SA5 work item.

 The charging data records produced by the VPLMN is mainly used for interconnect charging and the records produced in HPLMN is mainly used for subscriber charging.
 In the case of Disaster Roaming service there would probably be special treatment of both the subscriber and interconnect records, therefore it is beneficial if these could be easily sorted based on a specific indication from VPLMN.